UpperCaseWenYen/Data-Cleaning-EDA-Project-/Data Cleaning/dataCleaning.md

 | Cazoo        | London        | Transportation| 750            | 0.15                | 6/7/2022   | Post-IPO | United Kingdom| 2000                    | 2       |

 ### Delete the Duplicates
-As the duplicates cannot be directly deleted from the cte, so we have to use another method to remove it. we will create another table "layoffs_staging2" and insert the data from "layoffs_staging"
+As the duplicates cannot be directly deleted from the cte, so we have to use another method to remove it.
+We will create another table "layoffs_staging2" and insert the data from "layoffs_staging" while also adding another column "row_num".

 ```sql
 CREATE TABLE `layoffs_staging2` (
   `company` text,
   `location` text,